mhalushka/miRge3.0/Docs/usage.md

 CutAdapt commands:
   -a ADAPTER, --adapter ADAPTER
-                        Sequence of an adapter ligated to the 3' end.
+                        Sequence of a 3' adapter.
 The adapter and subsequent bases are trimmed.
-If a '$' character is appended ('anchoring'), the adapter is only found if it is a suffix of the read.
   -g ADAPTER, --front ADAPTER
-                        Sequence of an adapter ligated to the 5' end.
+                        Sequence of a 5' adapter.
 The adapter and any preceding bases are trimmed.
-Partial matches at the 5' end are allowed.
-If a '^' character is prepended ('anchoring'), the adapter is only found if it is a prefix of the read.
-  -b ADAPTER, --anywhere ADAPTER
-                        Sequence of an adapter that may be ligated to the 5' or 3' end.
-Both types of matches as described under -a und -g are allowed.
-If the first base of the read is part of the match, the behavior is as with -g, otherwise as with -a.
-This option is mostly for rescuing failed library preparations - do not use if you know which end your adapter was ligated to!
   -u LENGTH, --cut LENGTH
-                        Remove bases from each read.
-If LENGTH is positive, remove bases from the beginning.
-If LENGTH is negative, remove bases from the end.
+                        Remove N bases from each read.
+Positive LENGTH removes bases from the beginning and negative LENGTH removes bases from the end.
-                                    Can be used twice if LENGTHs have different signs.
-This is applied *before* adapter trimming.
   --nextseq-trim 3'CUTOFF
                         NextSeq-specific quality trimming (each read).
 Trims also dark cycles appearing as high-quality G bases.
   -q [5'CUTOFF,]3'CUTOFF, --quality-cutoff [5'CUTOFF,]3'CUTOFF
                         Trim low-quality bases from 5' and/or 3' ends of each read before adapter removal.
-Applied to both reads if data is paired.
 If one value is given, only the 3' end is trimmed.
 If two comma-separated cutoffs are given, the 5' end is trimmed with the first cutoff, the 3' end with the second.
   --length LENGTH, -l LENGTH
                         Shorten reads to LENGTH.
 Positive values remove bases at the end while negative ones remove bases at the beginning.
-This and the following modifications are applied after adapter trimming.
   --trim-n              Trim N's on ends of reads.
   -m LEN[:LEN2], --minimum-length LEN[:LEN2]
                         Discard reads shorter than LEN.
 Default: 0